MohammedDerouiche/Golden-Attendance/README.md

 2.  **Create Database Tables:**
     - In your Supabase project, navigate to the **SQL Editor**.
-    - Run the following SQL queries to create the `users` and `attendance` tables.
+    - Run the following SQL queries to create the necessary tables and functions.

     ```sql
     -- Create the users table